 Medicago polymorpha as a native plant is scattered on sandy ground along the south coast and the East Anglian coast.
 Its conservation risk rating is one of 'Least Concern', both in England and in Great Britain as a whole.
 In England, that rating reflects an analysis of change recorded for period 1930-99, but a 50% decline was detected when analysing 1987+ data as proportion of all records including pre-1930 data.
 In Kent, there appears to have been a 53% decline between the surveys of 1971-1980 and 1991-2005; but virtually all that loss is likely to be attributable to the discontinuance of the use of wool shoddy contaminated with seeds as field manure (see also the account for Medicago minima (Bur Medick), whose distribution and history is very similar).
+In any event, the survey data for 2010-17 are not as pessimistic as the 1991-2005 records and do not support such a decline.
 Toothed Medick is not sufficiently uncommon in Kent to merit a rarity or scarcity rating; but it is a nationally scarce species.

 The first published record for Toothed Medick in the county is by Christopher Merrett in his Pinax rerum naturalium Britannicum (1666), given as Sea-Medick 'At Rumney betwixt the Town and Cony-Warren'.
-There are of course several 'warren' place-names along Dymchurch Road north east of New Romney, culminating in sandy area known as (The Warren' and Medianae neurophy remains present (2010) at least
+There are of course several 'warren' place-names along Dymchurch

-'The Warren', and Medicago polymorpha remains present (2010) at least as near as Littlestone Greens.
+Road north east of New Romney, culminating in sandy area known as 'The Warren', and Medicago polymorpha remains present (2010) at least as near as Littlestone Greens.